iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 data member).
 It should be considered an implementation detail and subject to change without notice.

-Since there is a valid use-case for class-private members (namely to avoid name clashes of names with names defined by subclasses), there is limited support for such a mechanism, called *name mangling*.
+Since there is a valid use-case for class-private members (namely to avoid **name clashes** of names with names defined by subclasses), there is limited support for such a mechanism, called ==*name mangling*==.
 Any identifier of the form `__spam` (at least two leading underscores, at most one trailing underscore) is textually replaced with `_classname__spam`, where `classname` is the current class name with leading underscore(s) stripped.
 This mangling is done without regard to the syntactic position of the identifier, as long as it occurs within the definition of a class.

 Name mangling is helpful for letting subclasses override methods without breaking intraclass method calls.
 For example:
 ```python
 class Mapping:
     def __init__(self, iterable):